primer/view_components/.changeset/spotty-items-yell.md

 '@primer/view-components': patch
 ---

-adding a custom erblint schema to allow `severity` in linter configuration
+Adding a custom erblint schema to allow `severity` in linter configuration